 A member who wishes to submit an instrument of proxy must first download, complete and sign the proxy form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.

-In view of the current COVID-19 situation and the related safe distancing measures which may make it difficult for members to submit completed proxy forms and preregistration forms by post, members are strongly encouraged to submit completed proxy forms and pre-registration forms electronically via email.
+In view of the current COVID-19 situation, members are strongly encouraged to submit completed proxy forms and pre-registration forms electronically via email.

 PERSONAL DATA PRIVACY